Recently in the News:

 "Is China's Straddle on Ukraine Coming to an End?"
 The Diplomat (Michael Clarke and Matthew Sussex).
 11 March 2023.

-- “Personalist authoritarian regimes,” Greitens reminds us, “tend to be information-sclerotic and avoid delivering bad news and negative feedback to leaders, even when that information seems obvious to an outside observer.”
+- “Personalist authoritarian regimes,” Chestnut Greitens reminds us, “tend to be information-sclerotic and avoid delivering bad news and negative feedback to leaders, even when that information seems obvious to an outside observer.”

 "Slamming the Door on Scholarship."
 Chronicle of Higher Education (Karin Fischer).
 21 February 2023.